oscaroceguera/oscaroceguera/README.md

 ## 👥 Community Involvement

+### JSConf México  🇲🇽
+Active participant and contributor to the JavaScript community in Mexico

 ### EventLoop Mexico 🇲🇽
 **Co-Organizer**
 Helping to organize Mexico's most important JavaScript meetup, bringing together developers to share knowledge and experiences.

-### JSConfMX 2024
-Active participant and contributor to the JavaScript community in Mexico

 ## 💡 Philosophy